Top Tips for Letting Your Property

 If you are considering letting a property that has a current mortgage, you must first seek the lender’s consent to do so.
 Your lender may ask for copies of the Tenancy Agreement and Rent Indemnity Schemes before granting permission to let your property.

-If the property is leasehold then consent must also be obtained from the Freeholder.
-This may mean an additional clause in the Tenancy Agreement.
+The same applies if the property is leasehold, where consent from the Freeholder must be obtained, which may result in an additional clause being included in the Tenancy Agreement.

-In particular there are a number of specific Acts which must be complied with which includes:
+There are a number of Acts in particular that must be complied with, which are:

-Any money derived from property rentals is regarded by the Inland Revenue as unearned income and is therefore subject to tax.
-It is important to register with the Inland Revenue.
-Non-resident landlords should apply for a Non-Resident Landlord Certificate prior to the rental of the property.
+It is important that you register with the Inland Revenue, while non-resident landlords must apply for a Non-Resident Landlord Certificate before the rental of the property.